olimorri/farandaway/README.md

 ## Getting Started

-These instructions will help you to setup a local development instance of the application.
+These instructions will help you to setup a local development instance of the application

 ### Get the repo